ScottyLabs/cmueats/README.md

 ## Production/Deployment

 - Set `DATABASE_URL` in your dining-api Railway project's environment variables.
-- Set `VITE_API_BASE` in your frontend deployment to point to the dining-api URL.

 - Deploy dining-api to Railway with the start command:
   ```